 We mostly train outside in the streets.
-We want to keep the practice outdoors because indoors, people pay less attention to danger.
-It’s normal, you are in a warm, soft environment, with crash mats, so why would you bother?
-However, when the weather is bad and we are giving lessons to beginners we will go indoors for their safety because it is very slippery and risky for them.
+We want to keep the practice outdoors because people pay less attention to danger indoors.
+It’s normal, and you are in a warm, soft environment with crash mats, so why would you bother?
+However, when the weather is bad, and we are giving lessons to beginners, we will go indoors for their safety because it is very slippery and risky for them.

 We also like to give classes barefoot.
 It reminds the practitioners how vulnerable their body is to the environment.
 Training locations are varied: downtown, in the woods, on the sand near the beach.
 We love to train on stairs – or in any place where conditioning can be hard.